minghao-wu/DeepLearningFromScratch/README.md

 Therefore, all the models are trained on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), whose images are rescaled to be as large as those described in the original papers.

-If my model achieves comparable performance with the corresponding model given in the model zoo without pre-trained weight under the same setting, I consider it is a valid replicate.
+If my model achieves comparable performance with the corresponding model given in the model zoo without pre-trained weight under the same setting in the first epoch, I consider it is a valid reproduction.

 ## Models
 * [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks)